WA9ONY/Pico-RP2040/README.md

 <A NAME="P5"></A>
 # Project 5: Forums

+Goal: Identify fourms on microcontrollers as a lsource for help.

 ## Groups.IO
 + SoftwareControlledHamRadio [group](https://groups.io/g/SoftwareControlledHamRadio)
   + This is the support group for the book Microcontroller Projects for Amateur Radio.